 The Chairmanship of the Budapest Process ensures, in line with decisions from Ministers or Senior Officials, that the dialogue moves forward, that it stays politically anchored and that relevant issues are discussed at the appropriate levels.
 The Chair speaks on behalf of the Process and ensures coordination with other relevant fora.
 It helps translating regional changes into the thematic focus and activities of the dialogue.

 Reflecting the evolving dynamics of the dialogue and the changing migration picture in the region, Turkey took over the Chairmanship of the Budapest Process from Hungary in January 2006.
 Hungary remains the co-chair of the Budapest Process and works in cooperation with the Turkish Chair.

-Since 2006, Turkey has steered the dialogue, and led the development of including the Silk Routes countries in 2010 and to broaden the thematic scope of the process to achieve the balance it has today.
+Since 2006, Turkey has steered the dialogue, led the development of including the Silk Routes countries in 2010 and broadened the thematic scope of the Process to achieve the balance it has today.

 Friends of the Chair

 The Friends of the Chair serves as the advisory board to the Chair in all matters related to the strategic orientation of the Process.
 It brings together the main donor states of the Budapest Process, the leading/hosting countries for the Working Groups and the European Commission.
 In addition, other participating states are invited upon request.

 The International Centre for Migration Policy Development (ICMPD) serves as the Secretariat of the Budapest Process and in this role, it provides strategic, content-wise and administrative support to the Turkish Chair and the Hungarian Co-Chair in their leadership of the process.
 Furthermore it serves as a coordinating body for all participating countries and and offers administrative and substance support when needed.

 ICMPD was tasked to be the Secretariat of the Budapest Process in 1994.